 A core component in RDT is network and social relations and how they impact on the flow of resources.
 Many facilities reported their ability to engage participants from across all aspects of the community, alongside providing a quality service and facility.
 This enabled them to demonstrate their value to worthy partners, increasing their likely sustainability in a competitive environment.
 One national funding manager, Davidas summarised their involvement in a partnership that was one of number they had developed:

-The facility is located in an area of high deprivation, well to be honest, poverty, for families and children.
-We would have struggled to maintain accessibility to the facility by the poorest in our community, without a strong partner in place.
-We helped partner the facility with a local Premier League Football Club.
-Their charitable arm become the partner, helping with coaches, booking free slots in our programme, sharing joint funding applications and renting space from us for education programmes.
 Our relationship has become much more.
 They have built a number of programmes that utilise our facility, so they also need us.
 From a business side, they help with the governance and marketing of the facility, but practically, if we have an accident or tear in the pitch, then they step in and fund a repair.
 This is huge for us.
 Without this type of relationship, the facility would be in disrepair and gone [no longer an operating community sport facility].

 Notably, this was seen as a success with Davidas highlighting this model of developing networks, either third-third sector partnership or public-third sector partnership was being encouraged.
 This shift showed that some community sport facilities have transported their resource dependency from local government towards more established community sports trusts (often charities) attached to professional football clubs (Parnell et al., 2014; 2015).
 This represents a shift in the power relations between organisations operating community sport facilities (Pfeffer & Salancik, 1978).
 This also strengthened the community sport facilities’ position, arguably creating a situation of mutual dependency within the network (Malatesta & Smith, 2014).
 In this case, dynamic change has worked in the favour of the sports trusts and those who manage the facilities.
 The development of local networks has allowed for community sport facilities to deliver participation targets, as they can access a broader network of local people through a range of organisations.
 Alan, a community sport facility manager who worked in partnership with a professional football club explained: